martamartinezd-dot/martamartinezd-dot/README.md

 This GitHub profile contains academic and personal projects developed during my master’s studies and independent learning, mainly focused on:
 - Python programming and data analysis
 - Databases (SQL & NoSQL)
-- NLP and text-based data exploration
+- Dashboards with Tableau, Power BI and Excel
 - Data visualization and analytics workflows

 I’m continuously learning and open to opportunities in **data analytics, NLP, and data-driven digital roles**, especially in international environments.